Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-treasury.md

 ## Creating a Treasury Proposal

-The proposer has to deposit 5% of the requested amount or 20 KSM (whichever is higher) as an anti-spam measure.
+The proposer has to deposit 5% of the requested amount or 20 LUNAR (whichever is higher) as an anti-spam measure.
 This amount is burned if the proposal is rejected, or refunded otherwise.
 These values are subject to [governance](learn-governance) so they may change in the future.

 ### Announcing the Proposal

 To minimize storage on chain, proposals don't contain contextual information.
 When a user submits a proposal, they will probably need to find an off-chain way to explain the proposal.
 Most discussion takes place on the following platforms:

 - Many community members participate in discussion in the [AXIALunar Riot](https://riot.w3f.tech/#/room/#axialunar:matrix.parity.io) chat.
-- The [Polkassembly](https://axialunar.polkassembly.io) discussion platform that allows users to log in with their KSM address and automatically reads proposals from the chain, turning them into discussion threads.
+- The [Polkassembly](https://axialunar.polkassembly.io) discussion platform that allows users to log in with their LUNAR address and automatically reads proposals from the chain, turning them into discussion threads.
 It also offers a sentiment gauge poll to get a feel for a proposal before committing to a vote.
-- The [AXIALunar forum](https://forum.axialunar.network) and [AXIASolar forum](https://forum.axiasolar.network) can be used for proposal explanations on AXIALunar and AXIASolar respectively.
+- The [AXIALunar forum](https://forum.axialunar.network) and [AXIASolar forum](https://forum.axiacoin.network) can be used for proposal explanations on AXIALunar and AXIASolar respectively.
-- [Commonwealth.im](https://commonwealth.im) is a community site that allows users to log in with their KSM address and automatically reads proposals from the chain, turning them into discussion threads.
+- [Commonwealth.im](https://commonwealth.im) is a community site that allows users to log in with their LUNAR address and automatically reads proposals from the chain, turning them into discussion threads.

 Spreading the word about the proposal's explanation is ultimately up to the proposer - the recommended way is using official Riot channels like the [AXIALunar Direction room](https://riot.w3f.tech/#/room/#axialunar:matrix.parity.io) or the [AXIALunar Watercooler](https://riot.w3f.tech/#/room/#axialunarwatercooler:axiasolar.builders).
 For AXIASolar, you may want to frequent the [AXIASolar Watercooler](https://riot.w3f.tech/#/room/#axiasolar-watercooler:matrix.org) and [AXIASolar Direction room](https://riot.w3f.tech/#/room/#axiasolar-direction:matrix.parity.io).